newAM/p256-cm4/README.md

 A (mostly) rust re-implementation of [Emill/P256-Cortex-M4].

-Rust 1.59.0 stabilized the [global_asm] macro which allows for this to be compiled without any additional tooling.
+Rust 1.88.0 stabilized the [naked_asm] macro which allows for this to be compiled without any additional tooling.
 No `build.rs` script or external assembler required.

 ## Limitations